wavefrontHQ/docs/pages/doc/integrations_cassandra.md

 2. Restart Telegraf.

 ## Validate Your Metrics
-1. Select **Browse > Metrics** in Wavefront.
-You should see an entry for cassandra.
+1. Select **Browse > Metrics**.
+You should see an entry for `cassandra`.
 If you do not see Cassandra metrics after a minute or two, check your Telegraf logs in `/var/log/telegraf/telegraf.log`.

 ## Dashboard
 Once you have started collecting Cassandra metrics, you can [deploy](dashboards_managing#deploying-a-dashboard) this [example dashboard](https://raw.githubusercontent.com/wavefrontHQ/integrations/master/cassandra3/dashboards/cassandra-telegraf.json) as a starting point for monitoring your Cassandra cluster.
 The dashboard has detailed sections on Read Latency, Write Latency, Disk, Garbage Collection, and Errors and Overruns.